rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 2. using the git repo
 3. using disk snapshots

-Steps:Using thin backup
+Method 1: Using thin backup
-Step 1: Manage Jenkins ->manage plugins -> click on available ->select “Thin Backup”->install without start.
+-- Install the ThinBackup Plugin: Manage Jenkins ->manage plugins -> click on available ->select “Thin Backup”->install without start.
-Step 2: By clicking on the manage Jenkins from the Jenkins home page redirected to the next page which is having an option for Manage plugins.
-On the next page, we can see the available tab, now select Thin Backup plugin and click on Install without restart button.

-Steps:Using git repo
-Here we take backup of  /var/lib/jenkins
-We create separate git repo for jenkins & we can push jenkins configurations files to git repo.
-The we can clone it whenever we need it.
-Or we can write shell script to automate the task & the script takes the backup * stores it in the repo.
+-- Configure ThinBackup Plugin: Manage Jenkins → ThinBackup, -> Go to System Global setting, under them you will have Thinkbacup, their you give backup folder name, schedule back to happen
+1. Backup Directory: /path/to/backup/directory
+-> For example, if you configure /var/backups/jenkins as the backup directory, ThinBackup will create backups like: /var/backups/jenkins/jenkins-backup-2025-01-29.tar.gz
+2. Backup Schedule: You can set the frequency of backups, like daily, weekly, etc.
+3. Backup Retention: You can set how many backups to keep and automatically delete older backups.

 Jenkins Backup Using Thin Backup Plugin:
 -Full backup